If you have a Seniors Card issued by any Australian state or territory, you are entitled to concession fares on public transport in NSW.

 How to get your Gold Opal card

-- NSW and ACT Seniors Card holders can apply on the Opal website or call 13 67 25 (13 OPAL).
+- NSW/ACT Seniors: NSW and ACT Seniors Card holders can apply on the Opal website.

-- Interstate Seniors Card holders (except from the ACT) can apply for a Gold Opal card by printing the Interstate Seniors application form (pdf 134KB) and following the instructions provided.
-You will need to apply 2-3 weeks before travelling to NSW.
+- Interstate Seniors: Interstate Seniors Card holders (except from the ACT) can apply for new or replacement Gold Opal cards by completing the Interstate Seniors application form (pdf 270KB).
+The application will need to be submitted at least 3-4 weeks before travelling to NSW.

 Using an Opal card provides you with a range of travel benefits.